Minimally Invasive Bunion Surgery in Brighton, Worthing & Chichester

 Once you have a bunion, it’s likely to slowly worsen over time; in other words, it won’t correct itself.

-What Surgery is Possible for Bunions?
+What surgery is possible for bunions?

 Having misshapen feet is not something you have to live with for the rest of your life.
 Having beautiful feet is not something reserved just for celebrities.
 Everyone can benefit from deformity correction as when the underlying structure of the foot is improved, so is the function of the foot.